infographie35/Fomo.Family-Live-conviction-board/README.md

 ## Run

-Make sure you are logged in to Fomo.Family and keep a Fomo tab open in Chrome.
+Make sure you are logged in to Fomo.Family and keep a Fomo tab open in Chrome/Vivaldi/brave...

 Then start the dashboard: